smocean/smocean.github.io/docs/user-guide/command-line-interface.md

   -v, --version              Outputs the version number --no-inline-config         Prevent comments from changing eslint rules -
                              default: false
+  --print-config             Print the configuration to be used
 ```

-Options that accept array values can be specified by repeating the option or with a comma-delimited list.
+Options that accept array values can be specified by repeating the option or with a comma-delimited list (other than `--ignore-pattern` which does not allow the second style).

 选项可以用以下两种方式接受多值：

 Example:

-    eslint --ignore-pattern a.js --ignore-pattern b.js file.js
+    eslint --ext .jsx --ext .js file.js

-    eslint --ignore-pattern a.js,b.js file.js
+    eslint --ext .jsx,.js file.js

 ### Basic configuration